One of our mentors told us about a time when he was on a road trip. His friend said:

 We can think, “YAY Seatbelts!”
 Or we can think, “Oh my God, you know me.
 You are aware of ME.
 You thought about me and my family and sent a prompting!
 Thank you for reminding us to put on our seatbelts.”

 And we can think, “YAY Presents!”
 Or we can think, “Oh my God, you know me.
 You are aware of ME.
-You thought about me and my family and sent your Son!
+You thought about me and my family and sent Your Son!
 Thank you for reminding me why He was born, and that He descended below all things, so He would know how to comfort me.
 Thank you that He lived a perfect life, to meet the demands of justice, and to make a way for me to return into Your presence, cleansed and whole one day.”

 So with all the reverence I can convey, I do wish you a VERY.
 MERRY.
 CHRISTMAS.
 No matter what circumstances you find yourself in this year, there is indeed much to be merry about.
 Take a moment this season to let all this sink in a little deeper, and let yourself show an increased measure of gratitude for the gift of His Son, the true reason for the season.

-- Unwavering Commitment and Focused Intent - November 1, 2024
+- Zeffy-grant - November 21, 2024

 4 Responses